-Projects should demonstrate an awareness of the needs and interests of audience members in your community.
-They should involve a strong project team and must include a humanities scholar at some phase of the project.
+Projects should involve a strong project team and must include a humanities scholar at some phase of the project.
 As you begin thinking about your grant proposal, please don’t hesitate to reach out to NJCH staff.
 We can connect you with resources, help you think through your project, and assist you in preparing a competitive proposal.

 Any project supported by NJCH must have humanities at its core.
 Projects may take any form as long as they meet grant requirements.
 NJCH staff can help you determine which grant type is most appropriate for the project you envision.

-- Applicant must be a registered nonprofit organization in New Jersey.
+- Applicant must be a registered nonprofit organization or government entity in New Jersey.